Posted 24 Jan 2019

 University of California, Irvine, Institute for Memory Impairments and Neurological Disorders

-The University of California, Irvine is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.
+The University of California, Irvine, is an Equal Opportunity/Affirmative Action Employer committed to excellence through diversity.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.

-- Familiarity with molecular biology techniques.
+- Genotyping and molecular biology assays

 Applicants must have advanced writing skills and experience with scientific writing.
 Candidates must be able to work effectively with interdisciplinary teams and to manage projects within a complex organization; therefore, excellent interpersonal, organizational, and oral and written communication skills are essential.
 This position will be appointed at the level that is commensurate with the education and experience of the individual candidate.